This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “DNA Replication Eukaryotes – 1”.

 Explanation: Alpha-P32 incorporated the label in the entire RNA primer fragment.
 As polymerization will take place the 5’->3’ exonuclease activity of pol eta will produce labeled oligomers of that RNA.
 One band will correspond to unreplicated DNA, the lower one to oligomer.
 No labeled monomer is produced.

-5. You design a plasmid with gene for Histidine synthesis and a fragment containing ARS.
+5. You design a plasmid with a gene for Histidine synthesis and a fragment containing ARS.
 You introduce it yeast culture and try to grow then in Histidine deficit media.
 What will be your observation?

 a) No growth